vpg222/GeorgaklisGDAProject/README.md

 3: Extract the newly downloaded ZIP file and open the resulting folder.
 You should see two items: a folder and a .xcodeproj file.
 Open the .xcodeproj file with Xcode.

 4: In Xcode, you should see a play button on the top left of the screen.
 Click it to run the project.

+If there are any issues with installing or running the project, please email me at vpg222@nyu.edu.